Glen Benton: Religious beliefs

-Bob Larson controversy

-In the early-to-mid-1990s, Benton was a frequent opponent guest to Christian radio shows, such as Bob Larson's "Talk Back" show.
-Though a serious discussion rarely took place on the program, the exchanges between the two mainly consisted of taunts from Benton and tongue-in-cheek teasing.
-Larson continually invited Benton to his talk show, but Benton often declined.
-Benton claimed he was "roped into" the appearances on Larson's show, which he said were arranged by Roadrunner Records.
-Despite rumors that Benton had mailed a scab to Larson, the former eventually refuted these claims, saying: "Bob Larson is a fucking carny.
-He's a showman, like myself.
-He does what he does for ratings and to sell his fucking cult-shit videotapes and his cassettes to you, the weak-minded fuck.
-Okay? [...]
-Bob Larson has actually admitted this shit to me.
-Bob Larson and me are actually kind of friends. [...]
-Bob Larson does what he does to make fucking money to support his prostitute habits."

-Allegations of animal abuse
+Personal politics

+Despite having admitted to have voted in previous US elections, by 2022 Benton had publicly implied that he was apolitical.
+When pressed regarding his personal opinions on Joe Biden, Donald Trump and Black Lives Matter in a YouTube interview, Benton replied: "Man, you know what?
+I have a saying, and I live by it: 'Politics are for assholes.'
+I'll leave it at that."

+He had previously stated during the 2012 United States presidential election: "The people we have running for president are nothing more than talk shows hosts.
+It’s a farce, an absolute joke.
+There’s no one with any sincerity, no one real.
+I want to see a real person run for president.
+I want a real person with real person problems running for president.
+Some rich guy with rich guy problems, they think us schmucks at the bottom don’t mean shit."
+In 2012 he admitted to have voted for Ronald Reagan, George H. W. Bush, Al Gore (claiming he was 'one of the lost Florida votes'), George W. Bush, and Barack Obama, respectively.
+Benton has expressed anti-imperialist views regarding US involvement overseas.
+He is quoted as follows: "I travel around the world and don’t need to hear fucked up opinions about us.
+But they are opinions about the guy running the country.
+We need to bring all our kids home, get the hell out of all these other countries and focus on making this the best country in the world.
+Why can’t we do that?
+We’re falling apart fast.
+I’m a child of the 70s and I was lucky I was able to taste that innocence."

+Controversies

 In 1992, newspapers reported that Benton had expressed an interest in, and participated in, the slaughter of live rodents such as rats and squirrels.
 During an interview with NME, Benton shot a squirrel in the head with a pellet gun; Benton explained that it was done to prevent any further damage to his electrical system and other contents in the attic of his home where the interview was being held.
 The publicity led to an attempted bomb attack on Benton during Deicide's Legion tour at the International 2 in Manchester, England, by an animal rights organization.
 Benton was also beaten up in Bradford.
 A similar attack was attempted at a previous show in Stockholm, where a supposed small fire bomb was set to detonate during Deicide's set.
 No one was injured, but the bomb damaged the venue.
 The bomb was reported to be an M-80.
 The tour was curtailed.

 Deicide also caused controversy early in its career when Benton tossed rotting animal meat into the crowd.
 Benton recalled: “I didn’t think playing shows with rotting meat as part of our set-up was gonna cause that much of a shitstorm.
 Within three shows of that stuff I had the authorities bearing down on me, so it was a very short-lived moment in Deicide history.”